“Let Cuadrilla pay for their own security” the North Wales Police and Crime Commissioner said

 Officers responding to the anti-fracking protest have been deployed under a “mutual aid” system, where one force provides assistance to another.
 This is often in to response a major incident.

 Reclaim the Power said that their month-long action had resulted in the fracking site being shut down for 16 days.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.